 And tell me this Cerberus.
 When I was asking people on this forum for good pictures of failing TPO roofs, you asked me: ” “Why?
 What are you trying to do?”

 Well, I feel and know that TPO roofs are failing (some are here in Boston, and I can’t talk about it) but manufacturers won’t let people talk about it and specifiers can not say that – yes, TPO roofs are failing – because they already specified 1000s of squares.
-And roofing contractors won’t talk… and now one can say names.
-And I would probably also keep my mouth shut if I had a lot to loose .. fortunately I don’t work with TPO … :) And when I work with PVC, I know that it does work.
+And roofing contractors won’t talk… and no one can say names.
+And I would probably also keep my mouth shut if I had a lot to loose .. fortunately I don’t work with TPO … ๐ And when I work with PVC, I know that it does work.
 I repaired an old IB (7 yrs. old) and it welded just fine.
-I repaired an old Sarnifil (20+ yrs. old) with IB and it welded almost just fine.
+I repaired an old Sarnafil (20+ yrs. old) with IB and it welded almost just fine.
 I even repaired a cracked Trocal (about 25+ yrs. old) roof with IB and after cleaning off the dirt, it welded just fine.
-So yeah, plasticizers may leech out, membrane me shatter (and actually does when it’s Trocal ) and so on and so forth, but PVC works!
+So yeah, plasticizers may leach out, membrane may shatter (and actually does when it’s Trocal ) and so on and so forth, but ultimately PVC works!

 So what I was trying to do is to get information / evidence (pictures) of PVC and TPO roofs that are failing.